Good Bye, Old Man…

-When recalling my early trials with him, I’m reminded of an observation attributed to Mark Twain on fatherhood: “When I was a boy of 14, my father was so ignorant I could hardly stand to have the old man around.
+When recalling my early trials with him, I’m reminded of an observation attributed to Mark Twain about maturing enough to recognize the wisdom of our elders: “When I was a boy of 14, my father was so ignorant I could hardly stand to have the old man around.
 But when I got to be 21, I was astonished at how much the old man had learned in seven years.”

 I realized that, like so many in his generation who lived through the Great Depression and World War II, he learned not to assume there would be another meal or another day.
 He fully appreciated life, and especially the little things, like collard greens.

-As my father grew older and weaker, I never departed one of our regular visits with the assumption we would see each other again, and neither did he.
+My father was among the last of his surviving peers, and at the end of his life, would observe frequently in our morning visits that he lost another friend today.
+But he made so many friends across the country, he could not outlast at all of them.
+As he grew older and weaker, I never departed one of our regular visits with the assumption we would see each other again, and neither did he.
 We said our goodbyes as if they might be the last.

 Overall, his life was framed by his McCallie School motto, “Honor, Truth and Duty.”